 Singapore Variable Capital Companies (VCC)

-A VCC will be treated as a company and a single entity for tax purposes.
-The tax exemptions for income from funds managed in Singapore and the existing GST remission for funds will be extended to qualifying VCC.
-A 10% concessionary tax rate under FSI incentive for fund managers will be extended to approved fund managers managing an incentivised VCC.
+A VCC is treated as a company and a single entity for tax purposes.
+The tax exemptions for income from funds managed in Singapore and the existing GST remission for funds are extended to qualifying VCC.
+A 10% concessionary tax rate under FSI incentive for fund managers has been extended to approved fund managers managing an incentivised VCC.

 Depending on their level of economic commitments to Singapore, international headquarters can apply for various tax incentives, including tax exemption or concessionary tax rates on qualifying income.

 The MSI scheme is the umbrella incentive for the maritime sector.
 Incentives offered include tax exemption for shipping companies and a 10% concessionary tax rate for international freight and logistics operators.
 Approved ship investment managers are also taxed at 10% on qualifying management-related income.
 The scheme also includes approved ship investment vehicles, which are tax exempt on their qualifying vessel lease income; approved container investment enterprises, which are taxed at 5% or 10% on qualifying income from container-leasing; and approved container investment management companies, which are taxed at 10% on qualifying management fees.

 Qualifying ship operators and lessors under the MSI scheme also enjoy automatic tax exemption on gains from the disposal of vessels, vessels under construction, and new building contracts.

 International traders are taxed at concessionary rates of 5% or 10% on qualifying income from physical trading, brokering of physical trades, and derivative trading income.